chegde20121/DSA-Theory/README.md

 # DSA-Theory

-This is a repo which contains learning materials for DSA..
+This is a repo which contains learning materials for sDSA..